FormidableLabs/radium/docs/api/README.md

 Replaces all plugins with the provided set.
 See [Plugins](#plugins) for more information.

 Because the `plugins` config replaces all plugins, you have to provide the built-ins if you want to keep the default Radium functionality.
-A simple example of creating and addding a `styleLogger` plugin:
+A simple example of creating and adding a `styleLogger` plugin:

 ```js
 function styleLogger({componentName, style}) {